B.S. in MLS (4+1 Route)

 - Students are responsible for additional costs (above the cost of academic tuition and fees) that include: travel, housing, and food.

 The MLS program reserves the right to place on probation or to cancel the registration of any student whose performance in the classroom or clinical experience is unsatisfactory.

 The program has clinical affiliation agreements with over 70 medical centers in Arizona, North Dakota, Minnesota, Montana, Colorado, South Dakota, Oklahoma and Oregon for the clinical experience.

-Upon completion of the 4+1 program the student will be eligible to take a national certification examination and become certified as a Medical Laboratory Scientist.
-The student receives either a certificate in Medical Laboratory Science from UND, or, if meeting Essential Study requirements, a Bachelor of Science in Medical Laboratory Science.
+Upon completion of the 4+1 program the student will be eligible to take a national certification examination and become certified as a Medical Laboratory Scientist and will receive a B.S. in Medical Laboratory Science.

 Program accommodations for qualified handicapped persons will be reviewed upon notification of a prospective student's needs and limitations.